papadoc7/Draft_Repo/README.md

-# Draft_Repo
+# Draft_Repo - testBranch

-Files which belong to different exercises for training purposes.
+This readme file is different than the one in master.